ialmanzaj/fibbonacci-swap/README.md

-# Decentralized P2P powered by Chainlink and Belvo
+# Decentralized P2P powered by Chainlink

 Fibbonacci-swap is a trustles fiat-to-crypto onramp/offramp powered by Chainlink and fintech APIs.